claw-project/claw-compiler/test/README.md

 * `CMakeLists.txt`: `CMake` file including specific information for the test case for the test (see below the format for this file).
 * `main.f90`: The test driver including the `PROGRAM` subroutine.
+* `reference_main_gpu.f90`: A reference Fortran code that will be compared to the transformed code for the GPU target for the main file.
+* `reference_main_cpu.f90`: A reference Fortran code that will be compared to the transformed code for the CPU target for the main file.
 * `mo_column.f90`: The "compute" part of the test.
 Includes a subroutine which abstracts the column/box model with dedicated CLAW directives.
-* `reference_gpu.f90`: A reference Fortran code that will be compared to the transformed code for the GPU target.
+* `reference_gpu.f90`: A reference Fortran code that will be compared to the transformed code for the GPU target for the first module file.
-* `reference_cpu.f90`: A reference Fortran code that will be compared to the transformed code for the CPU target.
+* `reference_cpu.f90`: A reference Fortran code that will be compared to the transformed code for the CPU target for the first module file.
+* `mo_column_extra.f90`: optional module file.
+* `reference_extra_gpu.f90`: A reference Fortran code that will be compared to the transformed code for the GPU target of the extra module.
+* `reference_extra_cpu.f90`: A reference Fortran code that will be compared to the transformed code for the CPU target of the extra module.

 ##### CMakeLists.txt structure
 Each test has a `CMakeLists.txt` file that set up few variables to generate